rashidakamal/FALK/README.md

-# FALK
-Fully-Automated Luxury Kitchen.
+# Fully-Automated Luxury Kitchen

 It's a dream.

+Personal set of tools for kitchen, pantry, and recipe management.